jonogreenz/py-pushover-open-client/README.md

 client.writeConfig("yourOutConfig.cfg")
 ```

-Assuming the deviceName has not already been taken, congratulations your new device has been registered!
-If you recieve an error message saying you could not register the device, try changing the name to be a unique name.
+Assuming the *deviceName* has not already been taken, your new device will be registered!

+*Note: If you receive an error message saying you could not register the device, try changing the name to be a unique name.*

-##### Receiving Messages
+#### Receiving Messages
 Once you have completed registration of the device, you want to continue to use the output configuration file which was written during registration.
 This will contain the information needed to log in to the servers and to receive messages.

 When you initially start a client, you will want to flush out any previously recorded messages.
 This is also a good way to test that your registration has been successful, as you will receive at least one test message from Pushover.